Top Nicaraguan presidential candidate Cristiana Chamorro convicted in crackdown on opposition

 Some analysts had expected Ortega to ease his crackdown on the opposition after his November reelection.
 Instead, the judicial system has convicted more than 30 opposition activists, many charged with treason.

 They are among a wide array of critics targeted since Ortega’s government crushed a student-led national rebellion in 2018.
 Civil-society organizations, academics, the Roman Catholic Church and independent media have faced raids, threats and legal restrictions.
-The Biden administration and the European Union have imposed sanctions on Nicaraguan leaders for what they call election fraud and the muzzling of the opposition.
+The Biden administration and the European Union have imposed sanctions on Nicaraguan leaders, and a top State Department official, Brian A. Nichols, tweeted Saturday that the conviction of the two Chamorros represented “a grave injustice.”

 On Saturday, the Vatican announced that the Nicaraguan government had expelled the papal nuncio, Msgr.
 Waldemar Stanislaw Sommertag, who had mediated in talks between the government and opposition after the 2018 demonstrations.
 The Vatican said in a statement that the action was “grave and unjustified.”